So-called tax gap plan could let the IRS look into any account with as little as $600

 Carr says reporting is nothing new.
 And he is clear, he is not getting into the politics of the proposal from the IRS and the government.

-U.S. Congressman Ron Estes (R-Kansas) got back to KSN on Monday.
+U.S. Rep. Ron Estes, R-Kan., got back to KSN News on Monday.
 He is co-sponsoring a bill to be introduced into Congress to curb the idea.

-“Prying open the bank statements and Venmo accounts of Kansas families and small businesses is another example of gross overreach of the Biden administration,” said Congressman Estes on Monday.
+“Prying open the bank statements and Venmo accounts of Kansas families and small businesses is another example of gross overreach of the Biden administration,” said Rep. Estes.

 Estes also said it would be a reporting nightmare for smaller banks.